Kai-Barry/nutshell/README.md

 ## Installation

-The site is hosted at www.inanutshell.info however, you can follow these instructions to setup your own version of the site and tinker around with how it works.
+The site is hosted at https://www.inanutshell.info or https://deco3801-dinosandcometsequaldeath.uqcloud.net however, you can follow these instructions to setup your own version of the site and tinker around with how it works.

 ### Prerequisites